Supervision of Medical Students on Clinical Rotations

 Purpose

-The purpose of the Supervision of Medical Students on Clinical Rotations Policy is to prescribe college-level standards for supervising medical students which will enable medical students to develop knowledge and competence, assume supervised responsibility and enhance patient safety in complex clinical situations as well as to ensure medical student safety.
+The purpose of the Supervision of Medical Students on Clinical Rotations Policy is to provide college-level standards for supervising medical students which will enable medical students, in an inclusive and mutually respectful learning environment, to develop knowledge and competence, assume supervised responsibility and enhance patient safety in complex clinical situations as well as to ensure medical student safety.

-This policy ensures that the Undergraduate Medical Education program meets or exceeds the following Committee on Accreditation of Canadian Medical Schools (CACMS) and Liaison Committee on Medical Education (LCME) accreditation standards:
+This policy ensures that the Undergraduate Medical Education program meets or exceeds the following Committee on Accreditation of Canadian Medical Schools (CACMS) accreditation standards:

 9.3 Clinical Supervision of Medical Students: A medical school ensures that medical students in clinical learning situations involving patient care are appropriately supervised at all times in order to ensure patient and student safety, that the level of responsibility delegated to the student is appropriate to the student’s level of training, and that the delegated activities supervised by the health professional are within the health professional’s scope of practice.